digamber89/woo-preview-emails/readme.txt

 == Installation ==

-1. Upload `woocommerce-preview-emails` to the `/wp-content/plugins/` directory
+1. Upload `preview-emails-woocommerce` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. You're done go to Preview Emails section in the admin menu and start previewing